 Unlike Gardner, who was anything but a model inmate, “Machine Gun” Kelly served his time at Alcatraz quietly.
 He was so well-behaved that other inmates began to refer to him as “Pop” for “pop gun.”
 He worked in the office, served as an altar boy, and reportedly regretted his life of crime.
 When he left Alcatraz in 1951, however, it wasn’t to go free; he was transferred back to Leavenworth, where he died in 1954.

 Post-Term: author, pill overdose

-Karpis and “Ma” Barker’s boys worked with assorted accomplices to kidnap millionaire William Hamm for $100,000 in 1933.
+Karpis and Ma Barker’s boys worked with assorted accomplices to kidnap millionaire William Hamm for $100,000 in 1933.
 This job was so successful that they did it again, kidnapping a banker named Edward Bremer for $200,000.
 Bremer had friends in high places, however, and J. Edgar Hoover of the F.B.I. made it his personal business to track down the offenders.
-The Barkers were killed, but Karpis escaped from the police more than once; he wasn’t arrested until 1936, when J. Edgar Hoover personally took Karpis into custody after agents barricaded his Plymouth Coupe in the street.
+The Barkers were killed, but Karpis escaped from the police more than once; he wasn’t arrested until 1936 when Hoover personally took Karpis into custody after agents barricaded his Plymouth Coupe in the street.